 1. Get decorating

 If you can't remember the last time you redecorated, it's time to get the paintbrushes out.

 Painting is one of the cheapest DIY jobs you can do, and it often has the biggest impact, particularly if you're changing the colour scheme.
 Make sure you prepare the walls properly before you get stuck in, by filling any holes and stripping back and sanding any peeling paint.

 2. Change door handles

 Even just changing all the door handles around your home can have a dramatic impact on the overall look of your property.
-Earlier this year DIY store Homebase reported an increase of 77% in sales of door knobs and handles compared to the previous year.

 3. Review your pictures